 Nasdaq Listing Rules require listed companies to have, among other things, a majority of its board members be independent.
 As a foreign private issuer, however, we are permitted to, and we may follow home country practice in lieu of the above requirements, or we may choose to comply with the above requirement within one year of listing.
 The corporate governance practice in our home country does not require a majority of our board to consist of independent directors.
 Thus, although a director must act in the best interests of the Company, it is possible that fewer board members will be exercising independent judgment and the level of board oversight on the management of our company may decrease as a result.
 In addition, Nasdaq Listing Rules also require foreign private issuers to have a compensation committee, a nominating/corporate governance committee composed entirely of independent directors, and an audit committee with a minimum of three members.
 We, as a foreign private issuer, are not subject to these requirements.
-Nasdag Listing Rules may require shareholder approval for certain corporate matters, such as requiring that shareholders be given the opportunity to vote on all equity compensation plans and material revisions to those plans, certain common share issuances.
-We intend to comply with the requirements of Nasdag Listing Rules in determining whether shareholder approval is required on such matters and to appoint a nominating and corporate governance committee.
+Nasdaq Listing Rules may require shareholder approval for certain corporate matters, such as requiring that shareholders be given the opportunity to vote on all equity compensation plans and material revisions to those plans, certain common share issuances.
+We intend to comply with the requirements of Nasdaq Listing Rules in determining whether shareholder approval is required on such matters and to appoint a nominating and corporate governance committee.
+We may, however, consider following home country practice in lieu of the requirements under Nasdaq Listing Rules with respect to certain corporate in such as the requirements and cappoint a nominating and corporate governance committee.
 We may, however, consider following home country practice in lieu of the requirements under Nasdaq Listing Rules with respect to certain corporate governance standards which may afford less protection to investors.